 While the protocol yields high quality images for observing interspecies interactions, there are several common problems that can lead to poor quality frame sequences.
 Inconsistent humidity over the duration of the experiment and incorrectly dried pads are two common problems that lead to drift resulting from the pad shifting and dragging the cells with it out of the FOV (Figure 3A).
 Changes in humidity affect the dryness of the agarose pads.
 Increased humidity makes the pads too wet, allowing moisture to settle between the pad and the bottom of the glass-bottom dish.
 The moisture leaves a layer of liquid thick enough for motile cells to swarm or swim through and does not keep bacterial cells in a single plane.
 Meanwhile, decreases in humidity dry out the pad faster, which cause cells to drift early on.
 Another common mistake when using this method with fluorescence is acquiring fluorescent images too frequently or exposing bacterial cells to fluorescent light for too long.
 Short acquisition intervals for fluorescent images repeatedly excite fluorophores with high intensity light of a specific wavelength.
 Excited fluorophores then react with oxygen, causing degradation of the fluorophore.
 The resulting photobleaching depletes fluorescence until more of the fluorophore can be expressed and folded, but does not harm the bacterial cells themselves (Figure 3B).
 Loss of fluorescence, however, does interfere with measurements of gene/protein expression, leaving the cells markerless until the fluorophore can be fully synthesized and excited again.
 Moreover, the oxygen interacting with excited fluorophores can form reactive oxygen species (ROS).
 These ROS radicals then damage bacterial cells, ultimately becoming toxic and resulting in cell death within a few cell divisions (Figure 3C).
-The processes of photobleaching and phototoxicity can be easily seen as cells will first lose their fluorescence completely, and in subsequent frames, the cells will stop dividing and may eventually lyse (Figure 3B-3C).
+The processes of photobleaching and phototoxicity can be easily seen as cells will first lose their fluorescence completely, and in subsequent frames, the cells will stop dividing and may eventually die (Figure 3B-3C).
 One final common issue when setting up the experiment is starting with too many cells per FOV or with cells too close to each other, which is generally less than 20 µm apart.
 Crowded cells in the first frame will yield clusters of dividing cells that simply merge into each other as they grow rather than interact.
 Additionally, cells that begin too close in proximity may not have sufficient time to establish a gradient of secreted signals to which the other species can respond (Figure 3D) whereas distant bacterial cells may not have the chance to encounter one another within the duration of the experiment.

 Figure 4 shows an example of how bacterial cell viability can be visualized with this protocol by adding propidium iodide to the agarose pads.
-Propidium iodide is impermeable to live cells, but can diffuse through the membrane of dead cells and intercalate with the DNA.
-Here mid-log GFP-labeled WT S. aureus were treated with media alone or with 70% ethanol and imaged immediately following treatment.
-Three different channels were imaged: Phase, TxRed and GFP. reen cells indicate live cells actively expressing GFP as seen for the S. aureus treated only with medium (Figure 4A), and red cells indicate dead propidium iodide-stained S. aureus cells, after being treated with 70% ethanol (Figure 4B).
-While only one time point is shown, this method can be adapted to determine cell viability during time-lapse live imaging
+Propidium iodide is impermeable to live cells, but can enter cells with damaged membranes and bind to nucleic acids.
+Here mid-log GFP-labeled WT S. aureus were treated with media alone or with cell-free supernatant derived from P. aeruginosa and imaged immediately following treatment.
+Three different channels were imaged: Phase, TxRed and GFP.
+Bright green cells indicate live cells actively expressing GFP as seen for the S. aureus treated only with media (Figure 4A), and red cells indicate dead propidium iodide-stained S. aureus cells, after being treated with P. aeruginosa supernatant (Figure 4B).
+While only one time point is shown, this method can be adapted to determine cell viability during time-lapse live imaging.